 Tables and Boxplots

 The report is grouped by age, with data for Adult exams (patients aged 18 and over at the time of the exam) listed first.
 CTDIvol, DLP, and SSDE are also broken out into separate pages.
 The Executive Summary table lists the exams for the Top 10 RPID Shortname groups to compare with all DIR facilities for the period.
 Exam counts and quartiles are shown for CTDIvol, DLP, and SSDE for your facility compared to the quartiles for the registry overall.

-Note: Data is shown by the standardized RPID Shortname to which each exam was mapped.
+Note: Data are shown by the standardized RPID Shortname to which each exam was mapped.
 Exams not mapped are not included in tables or boxplots.
 SSDE is computed only for body exams and is not available for head exams (e.g. CT C SPINE).

 Boxplots show a snapshot of your facility's performance in the DIR top 10 high volume Adult CT exams.
 There are 3 sets of boxplots, one for each dose index, representing the DIR values for an exam.
 Your facility median is depicted by a red line.
 Absence of red line means your facility did not perform that exam.
 The key of the numbered exams are given on the right hand side.
 SSDE only has values for body exams.

 Boxplots provide more detailed information for the 10 highest-volume exams in the DIR.
 Each boxplot shows the median for your registry compared to the mean, median, maximum, minimum, 25th percentile, and 75th percentile for the entire DIR.
 Separate boxplots are shown for CTDIvol, DLP, and SSDE data.

 Note: The table and charts are further subdivided into five Pediatric age groups due to the wide range of patient sizes and corresponding dose indices.

 The QCDR Preview section of the report provides feedback on the QCDR (non-MIPS) measures available from the DIR for MIPS reporting.
 Descriptions of each measure are provided, along with benchmark information and year-to-date calculations for each non-MIPS measure.

 Calculating the QCDR Measures from DIR